 A few years ago, Dave Vellante, co-host of theCUBE, made the suggestion that “data lakes” — the vast amount of data that companies store while not currently in use — are turning into “data swamps” because the technology used to manage them is not being leveraged properly.

 And according to Tendü Yogurtçu, general manager of big data at Syncsort Inc., that is exactly what is happening.

 Yogurtçu spoke with John Furrier (@furrier) and George Gilbert (@ggilbert), co-hosts of theCUBE, SiliconANGLE Media’s mobile live streaming studio, at the BigData SV 2017 conference in San Jose, CA. (*Disclosure below.)

-She discussed about the importance and challenges of creating an environment where data storage, retrieval and use is independent on the location of the data, as well as Syncsort’s acquisition of other companies that complement its own data handling capabilities.
+She discussed the importance and challenges of creating an environment where data storage, retrieval and use is independent of the location of the data, as well as Syncsort’s acquisition of other companies that complement its own data handling capabilities.